-Proposal types and the policies related to the time allocation are described in a document approved by the ALMA Board which is publicly available in the ALMA Science Portal (http://almascience.org/documents-and-tools/cycle4/alma-proposal-review-process).
+Proposal types and the policies related to the time allocation are described in the Principles of the Proposal Review Process document, available at the Science Portal.
 There may be cycle-dependent limits on the time allocated for proposals of different types (e.g. using non-standard modes, Large Programs, stand-alone ACA).
 These will be described in the Proposer's Guide for each cycle.